 Recently we designed and built a backyard living room, a spot where you could put up your feet and enjoy the company of family and friends around a fire.
 Stuck in the Midwest in late winter, we decided to take the project on the road — all the way to Santa Fe, New Mexico.

 Your backyard may not look like this, but these stylish, low-maintenance options are adaptable for any yard.
 Tackle one project or build them all.
 Then sit back and relax, knowing there’s little to no upkeep ahead.

 Think of this as a stone fence held together by steel mesh.
 Gabion walls start with baskets or cages.
 (Gabbione is Italian for “big cage.”)
 Filled with stones, they’re often industrial structures built for erosion control.
 Sized right for our backyard, we incorporated them as short walls and design features.

 Every living room, indoor and out, needs comfy seating.
 And for a backyard, all-weather durability is equally important.
-We’ve built a few decks with composite boards so we know how versatile that decking can be.
+We’ve built a few decks with composite boards so we know how versatile that decking can be, so we made these benches a central feature of the project.
 Plus, with its hidden fasteners, this decking looks as polished as your living room couch.